Learning Compact Boolean Networks

-Floating-point neural networks dominate modern machine learning but incur substantial inference cost, motivating interest in Boolean networks for resource-constrained settings.
-However, learning compact and accurate Boolean networks is challenging due to their combinatorial nature.
-In this work, we address this challenge from three different angles: learned connections, compact convolutions and adaptive discretization.
-First, we propose a novel strategy to learn efficient connections with no additional parameters and negligible computational overhead.
-Second, we introduce a novel convolutional Boolean architecture that exploits the locality with reduced number of Boolean operations than existing methods.
-Third, we propose an adaptive discretization strategy to reduce the accuracy drop when converting a continuous-valued network into a Boolean one.
-Extensive results on standard vision benchmarks demonstrate that the Pareto front of accuracy vs. computation of our method significantly outperforms prior state-of-the-art, achieving better accuracy with up to 37x fewer Boolean operations.
+Floating-point neural networks dominate modern machine learning but incur substantial inference costs, motivating emerging interest in Boolean networks for resource-constrained deployments.
+Since Boolean networks use only Boolean operations, they can achieve nanosecond-scale inference latency.
+However, learning Boolean networks that are both compact and accurate remains challenging because of their discrete, combinatorial structure.
+In this work we address this challenge via three novel, complementary contributions: (i) a new parameter-free strategy for learning effective connections, (ii) a novel compact convolutional Boolean architecture that exploits spatial locality while requiring fewer Boolean operations than existing convolutional kernels, and (iii) an adaptive discretization procedure that reduces the accuracy drop incurred when converting a continuously relaxed network into a discrete Boolean network.
+Across standard vision benchmarks, our method improves the Pareto frontier over prior state-of-the-art methods, achieving higher accuracy with up to $47\times$ fewer Boolean operations.
+This advantage also extends to other modalities.
+Further, on an FPGA, our model on \mnist achieves 99.38\% accuracy with 6.48 ns latency, surpassing the prior state-of-the-art in both accuracy and runtime, while generating a $7\times$ smaller circuit.
+Code and models are available at \url{https://github.com/eth-sri/CompactLogic}.